 Isle au Haut is approximately six miles long and two miles wide.
-A section of Acadia National Park covers about half of the island.
+A remote area of Acadia National Park covers about half of the island.
 The town's year-round population of 65 grows to several hundred in the summer season.

 What will you find on the Island?
 A small, traditional village, a harbor busy with fishing and cruising boats, and enough miles of unspoiled walking trails to keep you busy for many return visits!